Milton C. Whitaker

-Milton C. Whitaker was a noted 20th-century chemist.
+Milton C. Whitaker (1870-1963) was a noted American chemist.
 His areas of speciality were chemical engineering and industrial chemistry.

 Personal life

 Whitaker was born in Frazeysburg, Ohio, December 16, 1870, to R.B.
 Whitaker and Jennie Magruder.
 The family moved to Colorado in 1880.
 Whitaker graduated from Boulder School in 1887 and Colorado State Preparatory School in 1890.
 He worked as a mechanic and millwright for three years, designing and erecting two large mills for Mancos Lumber Company.

 In 1900 he married Mabel Martin of Denver, member of the class of 1898 of the University of Colorado.
 They had two sons, John and Robert.

 The Whitakers resided in the Ambassador Hotel, New York for the latter part of their lives.

 Education

 In 1893 Whitaker entered the University of Colorado.
 He studied under Professor Charles S. Palmer, the head of the department of chemistry, who inspired him to make chemistry his major.
 He also studied mineralogy, geology, petrology, metallurgy, assaying, mechanical engineering and electrical engineering.
 He assisted in the chemical laboratory, as well as doing some teaching.

 Whitaker received his Bachelor of Science in 1898, and a Master of Science in 1900.
 In 1913, his alma mater awarded him an honorary doctorate of Laws.
 In 1915 he received an honorary doctorate of Chemical Engineering from the University of Pittsburgh.